SURFscz/COmanage-zoneprovisioner/README.md

 * multiple: can be one of 'single', 'unique' and 'allow'.
 If not set, defaults to 'unique'.
 This determines what is done with attributes containing more than one value. 'single' will take the first value found. 'unique' will loop over all values and only retain unique content. 'allow' will leave duplicates.
 * case: true or false (default).
 If set to true, unique checks for the multiple setting above are done case-sensitively.
 * use_org: true or false (default).
 If set, takes attributes from the COOrgIdentity instead of the COPersonIdentity.
+* authority: authority suffix to append to group entitlements according to AARC deliverable AARC-JRA1.4A
+* namespace: namespace prefix to prepend to group entitlements according to AARC deliverable AARC-JRA1.4A

 Supported attributes are:
 * cn: from PrimaryName (single)